GandhiTC/VisualTesting/ReadMe.txt

 This project is based on visual comparisons and automations.

-There are examples 3 different types of testing/tools.
+There are examples of 3 different types of testing/tools.

 	- Applitools
 		- A test to show the very basics of testing with Applitools